https://www.ku.com.au/

 Melbourne's 'space rocket park' is a must-visit for all space-obsessed kids!

-There's loads on offer at Ray Bastin Reserve Playground, but we know the kids will make a beeline straight for the control station so they can blast off out of this world!
+There's loads on offer at Ray Bastin Reserve, but we know the kids will make a beeline straight for the control station so they can blast off out of this world!
 Spinning wheels, climbing frames, rocking planes, swings, sandpits, slides and more are features of this super cool and super colourful playground.

 Location: 10 Norfolk Dr, Narre Warren